alisdair/maximum/README.md

 - [ ] Add script to generate new posts
 - [ ] Add tests for per-post JavaScript, refactoring the ARM post first
-- [x] Split build.js into multiple files and refactor
 - [ ] Investigate releasing some of the transforms as metalsmith plugin modules